On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

-{\it{Proof of spectral stability of Kelvin-Stuart vortices for co-periodic perturbations}}: It is challenging to study linear stability of general non-parallel flows.
-Our starting point for the Kelvin-Stuart vortices is that the linearized vorticity equation around $\omega_\ep$ has the following Hamiltonian structure
+We begin with the co-periodic spectral problem.
+In general, the linear stability analysis of non-parallel flows is difficult.
+Our starting point is that the linearized vorticity equation around $\omega_\ep$ has the Hamiltonian form

 where